Papa Inc. Reduced TOT for Care Routing

 Initial Understanding Of The Problem

-Early conversations with the product team surfaced a clear behavioral pattern: coordinators were using the platform in a way it wasn't designed to support.
+Early conversations with the product team and a quick shadow session with a care coordinator surfaced a clear behavioral pattern: coordinators were using the platform in a way it wasn't designed to support.
 They were treating the browser's back button as a navigation tool, moving forward to act, backward to retrieve context, forward again to complete the action.
 This pogo-sticking behavior wasn't a user error.
 It was a rational response to an irrational information architecture.

 Key Findings

 The most significant finding wasn't about a missing feature.
 It was about placement.
-The information coordinators needed most — patient ID, health plan, open service requests, urgency level — existed in the product.
+The information coordinators needed most, patient ID, health plan, open service requests, and urgency level, existed in the product.
 It just lived in the wrong places relative to where decisions were being made.

 A secondary finding involved visual hierarchy within the service request table itself.
 Status distinctions between New, Late, and Reviewed requests were present but not immediately scannable.
 Coordinators were reading rows rather than triaging them.
-The interface was treating urgent and non-urgent requests as visually equivalent, which meant the urgency signal was only as fast as the coordinator's reading speed.
+The interface treated urgent and non-urgent requests as visually equivalent, so the urgency signal was only as fast as the coordinator's reading speed.

 The most significant finding wasn't about a missing feature.
 It was about placement.
-The information coordinators needed most — patient ID, health plan, open service requests, urgency level — existed in the product.
+The information coordinators needed most, patient ID, health plan, open service requests, and urgency level, existed in the product.
 It just lived in the wrong places relative to where decisions were being made.

 A secondary finding involved visual hierarchy within the service request table itself.
 Status distinctions between New, Late, and Reviewed requests were present but not immediately scannable.
 Coordinators were reading rows rather than triaging them.
-The interface was treating urgent and non-urgent requests as visually equivalent, which meant the urgency signal was only as fast as the coordinator's reading speed.
+The interface treated urgent and non-urgent requests as visually equivalent, so the urgency signal was only as fast as the coordinator's reading speed.

 What This Told Us